 In some cases, such as minor accidents or fender benders, the police may not respond.
 In these situations, you may still be able to apply for a police report online.
 It is important to gather as many official records as possible.

 Many states mandate that car accidents be reported within a limited time frame.
 In some cases, the police or insurance will report the accident to the state on your behalf.
-Double check with both to see if this step has already been done since a failure to report can result in fines.
+Double check with both to see if this step has already been done since a failure to report a Utah car accident can result in fines.

 Contact a Utah car accident attorney

-If you feel like you need an attorney to fight for your rights, look no further than the Acadia Law Group.
-A car accident lawyer will help protect your legal rights and ensure you receive proper compensation from the other driver’s insurance company.
+If you feel like you need a Utah car accident lawyer to fight for your rights, look no further than the Acadia Law Group.
+A car accident lawyer in Utah will help protect your legal rights and ensure you receive proper compensation from the other driver’s insurance company.
 It also may be necessary to consider suing uninsured drivers for damages not covered by insurance or to recover deductibles.
 A Utah car accident attorney can help you settle legal issues involving healthcare providers and insurance companies, and make sure you are treated fairly.
-Reach out to Acadia Law Group today for a free consultation.
+Reach out to Acadia Law Group today for a free consultation about your Utah car accident.

-Car accidents can be a scary and upsetting experience.
+Car accidents can be a scary and upsetting experience – don’t let a car accident lawyer scare you.
 When they occur, it can be hard to know what to do next.
 Follow the steps outlined above to make sure you are protected when filing a claim or seeking medical care.
 First, stop and make sure you are relatively safe.
 Then check for injuries, starting with yourself, then your passengers and others.
 Call 911 if emergency responders are needed.
 Be polite as you talk to the others involved.
 Do not admit fault or apologize, but exchange information with the other driver or property owner.
 Use your insurance app, smartphone, or camera to take pictures of damages and contributing factors.
 Make sure to note everything that seems relevant.

 After injuries have been assessed and the first responders are finished, you will have to move your car or possibly call a tow truck.
 If pain sets in later, seek professional care and keep records of all medical expenses.
 Next, start or complete a claim with your insurance company.
 You may also retrieve the police report if one was filed.
 Make sure that the necessary state reporting has taken place.

-Dealing with a vehicle accident can be overwhelming, but there is help available.
-Contact Acadia Law Group for assistance with the legal, medical or insurance issues surrounding your car accident.
+Dealing with a vehicle accident in Utah can be overwhelming, but there is help available.
+Contact Acadia Law Group for assistance with the legal, medical or insurance issues surrounding your Utah car accident.
 Our experts are ready to assist you.